Digital-first, omnichannel platform built for enterprises

 It can also help to give customers who call your 1-800 number the option to continue the conversation in messaging.
 This deflection offer reduces the hassle that IVR phone trees impose on customers with tedious menu options and long hold times, and helps further educate customers on the availability of new channels.

 McKinsey reports that 75% of people using digital channels for the first time indicate they will continue to use them when things return to “normal.”
 If you deliver high quality experiences that meet customer expectations for speed and helpfulness, customers will continue to use those channels knowing they can get the help they need without picking up the phone.
-Plus, when customers engage you in WhatsApp, Facebook Messenger, Apple Business Chat, and Google’s Business Messages, your conversation and branded profile live in their inbox where they can easily return to engage with new inquiries.
+Plus, when customers engage you in WhatsApp, Facebook Messenger, Apple Messages for Business, and Google’s Business Messages, your conversation and branded profile live in their inbox where they can easily return to engage with new inquiries.